5 Best Things To Do On Oahu, Hawaii

 2. Eat Amazing Food

 It’s no secret that Hawaii has incredible food!
 In fact, some of the best meals I have ever eaten have been on the various Hawaiian islands.
-Oahu is full of amazing places to eat and we made sure to check out as many as possible this visit!
+Oahu is full of amazing places to eat.
+So we made sure to check out as many as possible this visit!

 Some other amazing food stops on Oahu are Scoop of Paradise Ice cream, Giovanni’s Shrimp Truck, Sunrise Shack, and the Hale’iwa Farmers Market – all located on the North Shore.